uolcz/otrs-for-docker/README.md

 This is a home of mainly test image of OTRS 5 which runs PostgreSQL

+`master` branch is now on OTRS 5.0.22 please check out branch `beta-6` for new OTRS 6 beta1

 # Setup

 Image is created as automated build, so could easily be pulled: